Sonja McIlfatrick: Education

 She attended Carrickfergus Grammar School in Northern Ireland.
-She started her nursing degree in the 1980s, and completed a four year degree at Ulster University.
-She earned a Bachelor's degree in nursing, which inspired her interest in research.
+She started her nursing degree in the 1980s, and completed a four-year degree at Ulster University.
+She earned a bachelor's degree in nursing, which inspired her interest in research.
 She eventually completed a doctorate in research, where she explored the experiences of patients, caregivers and nurses during day hospital chemotherapy.

 Professional life

-McIlfatrick is a Registered Nurse and holds a BSc in nursing (1991) and a MSc in Advanced Nursing (1999) both from from Ulster University where she also earned her PhD (2023) before being appointed to the faculty at Ulster University.
+McIlfatrick is a Registered Nurse and holds a BSc in nursing (1991) and a MSc in Advanced Nursing (1999) both from Ulster University where she also earned her PhD (2023) before being appointed to the faculty at Ulster University.
 She was made Professor in 2013.
 During her leadership of the All Ireland Institute of Hospice and Palliative Care she established a focussed research network.
 Her research considers chronic illness and palliative care and she has argued that palliative nursing should be part of education and training.
 McIlfatrick holds visiting positions in Slovenia and Australia.
 She is an editorial board member of the Journal of Advanced Nursing the International Journal of Palliative Nursing, Annals of Palliative Medicine and the Journal of Pain and Symptom Management.